rjhoyle/cs151-spring2023/docs/content/lab8/submission.md

 Quit Eclipse, and then delete the `bin` directory.
 (If you don't quit Eclipse first, it will keep regenerating your class files when it autocompiles!)

+Please add the Warmup to the Lab9 directory and upload it via Blackboard

 Zip the `Lab9` directory and turn it in via Blackboard.